-- Provided a list of website resources after each module. - Removed unnecessary or obsolete information. - Added information pertaining to healthcare, life insurance, and SBP options after transition. - Added more hands-on activities and enhanced content on American Job Center resources, social media, and resume examples.
+- Provided a list of website resources for each module. - Removed unnecessary or obsolete information. - Added information related to finding purpose, healthcare, and life insurance after transition. - Added more hands-on activities and enhanced content on American Job Center resources, social media, and resume examples.

-SCAN THE QR CODE BELOW WITH YOUR PERSONAL DEVICE TO BEGIN THE ASSESSMENT
+SCAN THE QR CODE BELOW WITH THE CAMERA ON YOUR PERSONAL DEVICE TO BEGIN THE ASSESSMENT